BYUHPC/grade/README.md

+## Safety

+`grade` has no built-in protection against student malice--if a shell script that you're grading contains `rm -rf ~`, your home directory will be wiped if you haven't taken precautions.
+Using [`safely`](https://github.com/BYUHPC/safely), running in a container, or similar is recommended.

 ## Future work

 This is just a personal project that I figured might be useful for other people; it isn't yet robust or versatile.
 If there's something that `grade` doesn't do that you would like it to, don't hesitate to [open an issue](https://github.com/BYUHPC/grade/issues).